metno/S-ENDA-documentation/source/users.rst

 * Radiosonde data.

+* Biodiversity data (NINA) - automatic.

+* Quality control system

+Manual (user observations):

+* Manual weather observations for a specific station location

+* Crowdsourced observations?

-* Biodiversity data (NINA).
+* Biodiversity data (NINA) - manual / fieldwork.

 **Remote sensing observations:**

 These observations can contain uncertainties and noise, and how this should be interpreted varies based on the use case.

+Automatic (sensors, etc.):

 * Radar and HF radar data.